How do I travel in my own country (citizenship or residency country) with an Interrail Pass (inbound and outbound trip)?

 - Record the date on your ticket:

-With the Felix Pass you are required to use a travel day, which should be recorded in your Travel Calendar.
+With the Flex Pass you are required to use a travel day, which should be recorded in your Travel Calendar.

 How to fill in the travel calendar?